Biography of Kevin Arthur Land

 The show aired in 1988 to critical acclaim and ran in every major Canadian market as well as six countries around the world and finished a four-year run on Bravo in 2004.

-His other works for the stage include “Dinner at the Norms”, an absurd comedy of manners; “Possessions”, based on a case of demonic possession that took place in Germany in the mid-seventies; “Chants”, a family drama; “After Marlene”, a musical profile of the legendary Marlene Dietrich; “Heyday” a vaudeville show based on the celebrated Kinrade murder of 1909 which was produced by the Players’ Guild in 2003; and “Miss Begotten”, based on the life of poet and incest survivor Dianne Ester.
+His other works for the stage include “Dinner at the Norms”, an absurd comedy of manners; “Possessions”, inspired by a case of demonic possession that took place in Germany in the mid-seventies; “Chants”, a family drama; “After Marlene”, a musical profile of the legendary Marlene Dietrich; “Heyday” a vaudeville show based on the celebrated Kinrade murder of 1909 which was produced by the Players’ Guild in 2003; and “Miss Begotten”, based on the life of poet and incest survivor Dianne Ester.
 He adapted his play “Skinning the Cat” to film and it was made into a feature in 2010.

 In addition to directing productions of eight of his own plays, Kevin has also directed the world premiere of Dave Carley’s “Writing with our Feet” for Theatre Terra Nova and Nelles Van Loon’s “Babe Ruth Comes to Pickle River” for Theatre Aquarius, starring Samantha Bee.